Chocolate Peanut Butter Dump Cake an easy chocolaty dense moist cake; that is pure heaven for all you chocolate lovers out there.

 Place the whipping cream and powdered sugar in a medium bowl.
 With an electric mixer beat until stiff peaks form.
 Taste for sweetness.
 Frost the cake with the whipped cream.

 Sprinkle the 1/4 cup chopped peanut butter and chocolate chips over top of the whipped cream.

-Place the peanut butter in a microwave-safe bowl and heat at 10-minute intervals, stirring after every 10 minutes.
+Place the peanut butter in a microwave-safe bowl and heat at 10-second intervals, stirring after every 10 minutes.
 Heat until the peanut butter is a runny consistency about 40 seconds.